 The API-led approach provides numerous benefits, including exposing relevant core assets to a broader audience in a well-governed and secure way.
 Most importantly, it enables reuse and prevents duplication, thus reducing development time, costs and facilitating further growth.

-HM Land Registry is an excellent example of how fast a company can start realising the benefits of the API-led approach leveraging MuleSoft.
-The diagram below clearly demonstrates the accelerated delivery enabled through the reuse of APIs.
+His Majesty's Land Registry (HMLR) is an excellent example of how fast a company can start realising the benefits of the API-led approach leveraging MuleSoft.
+All HMLR's integration projects benefitted from the foundations laid at the program's start and reusable assets created during the previous projects.

 Organisations that are only starting their transformation journey assess various options for system integration.
 Our goal is to help IT leaders compare the ROI generated by MuleSoft-based and point-to-point approaches.
 We used our experience to create a template that demonstrates the financial and timeline gains from adopting MuleSoft in the long term.